andro2157/DiscordTokenProtector/README.md

 * Again, this is a project in development, you might face some unstabilities (crash, discord not launching, ...).
 Please report these issues on this repo.

-* Some anti-virus flags DiscordTokenProtector because it can start with Windows.
-I provided builds without the autostart.
+* Some anti-virus flags DiscordTokenProtector because it can start with Windows, and that it can inject payload into Discord.
+These activities are suspicious for AVs.
+I provided builds without the auto-startup, it reduces the amount of false-flag.

 * DiscordTokenProtector doesn't seem to work well on Windows 7